SuninKingdom/HydLoc/README.md

 ### Introduction:

 HydLoc is a random forest based hydroxylation sites predictor for human proteins.
 HydLoc is provided as a Microsoft Windows executable packed up with PyInstaller, which makes it easy to use.
+The source code of HydLoc is also uploaded.
+It is a python script called 'HydLoc.py'.
+Users can run it to predict hydroxylation sites too.
 Because the training dataset of HydLoc is human proteins, it is recommended that HydLoc is only used to predict human hydroxylation sites.

 ### Installation:

 Download the package.
-The size of 'HydLoc.exe' is about 283 MB, which means it can not be downloaded directly through 'HydLoc-master.zip'.
-Please download the in the “HydLoc.exe” item on GitHub(https://github.com/SuninKingdom/ HydLoc/blob/master/HydLoc.exe) file.
-And make sure that 'clf1', 'clf2', 'HL.ico' are in the same folder with 'HydLoc.exe', and do not change the name of them.
+The size of 'HydLoc.exe' is about **283 MB**, which means it can not be downloaded directly through 'HydLoc-master.zip'.
+Please download the complete file in the “HydLoc.exe” item on GitHub (https://github.com/SuninKingdom/HydLoc/blob/master/HydLoc.exe).
+And make sure that **'clf1', 'clf2', 'HL.ico'** are in the same folder with **'HydLoc.exe'**, and do not change the name of them.
 For the beauty and stability of the interface, the version of Office is better not earlier than 2016.

 ### Usage: